 It is our top priority at Cavitch to title each of our estate planning clients’ assets in a way that will allow their families to avoid probate upon their passing.
 Probate is always avoidable with proper estate planning and acute attention to detail.
 Our clients receive a comprehensive financial worksheet that allows them to identify each of their assets.
 We then work with their financial advisors to title each asset in such a way that avoids probate, plans for the wealth of future generations, and most importantly, provides a smooth transition to their families during a difficult time.

 Planning for the future gives clients peace of mind that their families are cared for and that their legacy continues in the event of an untimely death.
-For more information and a personalized estate plan or estate plan update, you can contact Amanda May at 216.472.4625 or email@example.com.
+For more information and a personalized estate plan or estate plan update, you can contact Amanda May at 216-621-7860 or [email protected].